sangh/LaserShow/README.md

 ----------------------------------------

 This class takes care of talking to the hardware.
-You can try it out by listening with `netcat`, like this:
+You can try it out by listening with `netcat`, like this (with whatever is defined in header.py):

     nc -vlp 5555 | xxd -c3 -g1